serhan-yilmaz/networkvisualizer/README.md

 Below are additional examples of network figures generated using this library, along with their source code and detailed instructions.

 ### 1 - Questionnaire Association Network
-For details and instructions, see the [demo 1 page](https://serhan-yilmaz.github.io/networkvisualizer/docs/demos/demo_survey_association.html) and the corresponding [script](demo_survey_association.m) which produces:
+To access detailed instructions and information, please refer to the [demo 1 page](https://serhan-yilmaz.github.io/networkvisualizer/docs/demos/demo_survey_association.html) and the corresponding [script](demo_survey_association.m) which generates the following:

 <img src="sample_output/demo1_network.png" width="600">